Samuel Jaudon: Career

-In 1835, Jaudon sold the Bainbridge estate bonds and invested the money in the Delaware and Raritan Canal Company.
-Jaudon's principal job at the time was cashier of the Bank of the United States under Nicholas Biddle when the bank was still an authorized national bank and the heart of the Bank War between Biddle and U.S. president Andrew Jackson.
-During these years, the bank was "plagued with allegations of poor management and fraud" including improper investments made by Jaudon and others, and election fraud in the form of preferential loans to political allies.
-The bank lost its national charter but stayed in business with a state charter.
+Jaudon was hired as the cashier of the New Orleans branch for the Bank of the United States, the country's national bank.
+In 1832, Jaudon became the national cashier during the Bank War between Bank president Nicholas Biddle and U.S. president Andrew Jackson.
+During these years, the Bank was "plagued with allegations of poor management and fraud" including improper investments made by Jaudon and others, and election fraud in the form of preferential loans to political allies.
+As a result of the Bank War, the Bank lost its national charter, but it remained in business with a state charter in Pennsylvania.
+In May 1836, Jaudon secured a loan of £1,000,000 through Barings Bank and a second loan of 12,500,000 F in Paris.
+He left his position in 1837, but continued working as an agent for loan negotiations.